 USGS lists a sampling site at Arvon Road (take-out for this section) showing drainage area at that point as 34.5 square miles, which is just more than half the drainage at the active gauge at Skanee Road.
 Thus, flows in this upper section will approach half the flow shown on gauge.

-A longer let-up precedes the final pitch.
+"Hail Mary" is broken down into three pitches.
+The first pitch starts with a jumbled slide into a nearly 90-degree left turn, followed by a sequence of holes and waves.A short pool brings you to the second pitch: A rocky protuberance separates the flow (at low-to-moderate levels, anyway).
+To the right, water flows over a shallow shelf and dumps into a wrapping hole (the current from the left line).
+To the left, a sweet slide accelerates you into the flow dropping in from the right, then (with little pause) accelerates you toward a pretty good sized hole, with diagonal 'feeder waves' funneling you into the maw.
+Punch the hole hard, angled left to catch the left eddy, or you will be fed (by the outflow) right into an undercut wall.A longer let-up precedes the final pitch.
 The jagged rock of the riverbed 'humps' down the middle of this pitch.
 To the left, water spills into a nasty, narrow crease.
 (You DON'T want to be anywhere near this!)
 With adequate water, the most opted for route is more-or-less down the center, but more often when I've been there (with low-to-moderate flows), the preferred route has been well to the right.
 A short initial ledge drops you into a short pool.
 Sliding out of there, you grunge down toward a wall of rock (right shore), to be diverted sharply to your left.
 You do your best to avoid banging paddle or right elbow on the wall (or worse, being flipped) as you head toward the hole formed where currents converge (from the left-side slot) as they (hopefully) spit you out downstream.

 A great combo drop comes as the river swings to the left.
 The entrance slides and trips across some ledge/waves, runs headlong toward a large boulder (river-left), then pools briefly before sliding down more medium-angle slides, through a few good wave/holes, before calming a bit below.
 Don't let up too soon!
 There is another good combo which follows!